 The Thomas Hunt Lectureship was established in 2008 to honor Dr. Thomas Hunt.
 Dr. Hunt is a retired orthopedic surgeon who practiced in Baltimore.
 He is a graduate of the University of Maryland Medical School, and completed his residency at Johns Hopkins .
 He is a past president of the Baltimore City Medical Society, the Maryland Orthopedic Association and the Medical Alumni Association of the University of Maryland.
 He has a keen interest in Maryland medical history and serves as the informal MedChi historian, and is recognized for his longtime contribution to the care of the needy.
 The Hunt Lectureship in Maryland Medical History honors Maryland physicians who have made a significant contribution to medicine.

 The 2013 Hunt Lectureship will take place on Wednesday, June 26th with a 6:00 p.m. reception and the lecture at 6:30.
 Dr. Sharfstein is the the Secretary of Maryland Department of Health and Mental Hygiene and was the Assistant Secretary of the FDA in the Obama Administration.
-Please check back for further information as we move closer to the date.
+For more information or to RSVP, please e-mail email@example.com.